Planck 2013 results. I. Overview of products and scientific results: Critical steps towards production of the maps

 \subsection{Calibration}

-The photometric (gain) calibration of LFI and HFI is achieved by comparing the measured data against the expected signal from the solar and orbital dipoles.
-The solar dipole parameters are assumed to be those determined by WMAP7 \citep{jarosik2010}.
-In the future, a \Planck-determined dipole will replace the WMAP7 dipole, which during the initial period of \Planck\ analysis has provided a convenient, stable, and accurate starting point.
-The orbital dipole is determined from the measured satellite orbital motion so in principle it can provide an independent absolute calibration.
+The photometric (gain) calibrations of LFI and HFI are achieved by comparing the measured data against the expected signal from the Solar and orbital dipoles.
+The Solar dipole parameters are assumed to be those determined by WMAP7 \citep{jarosik2010}, which during the initial period of \Planck\ analysis provided a convenient, stable, and accurate reference.
+In the future, a \Planck-determined dipole will replace the WMAP7 dipole.
+The orbital dipole is determined from the measured satellite orbital motion, so in principle it can provide an independent absolute calibration.

-In the LFI pipeline \citep{planck2013-p02b}, an iterative fit outside a galactic mask plus low-frequency filtering yields a single calibration constant for each pointing period (or ring).
+In the LFI pipeline \citep{planck2013-p02b}, a full $4\pi$ beam is used to calculate the expected dipole signal.
+An iterative fit outside a Galactic mask plus low-frequency filtering yields a single calibration constant for each pointing period (or ring).
 For 44 and 70\,GHz, an adaptive smoothing function removes the effect of low-frequency noise stripes from the time series of ring gains.
-The 30\,GHz data are more affected by sidelobe signals, and for this channel only it has been found more effective to estimate the relative changes in the ring (see Sect.~\ref{sec:ScanStrat}) gains over time by using the total power variations of the 4-K reference loads measured by each radiometer.
-This relative estimation is carried out over three different time periods (which account for significant thermal changes in the 20\,K and 4\,K stages due to operational events).
+The 30\,GHz data are more affected by sidelobe signals; for this channel it has been found more effective to estimate the relative changes in the ring gains over time by using the total power variations of the 4-K reference loads measured by each radiometer.
+This relative estimation is carried out over three different time periods (to account for significant temperature changes in the 20\,K and 4\,K stages due to operational events).
 The estimated gains are applied to the acquired data in the time domain.
-The solar and orbital dipole signals are then removed from the time-ordered data before proceeding into mapmaking.
+The Solar and orbital dipole signals are then removed from the time-ordered data before proceeding into mapmaking.